Additional information about catch returns

 - First name, surname and club membership number are required.

 - All members are asked to enter an email address that can be used to contact them.
-This is not mandatory in 2014, but the club needs to find ways to communicate more effectively and efficiently with members, and email is the ideal way to do that.
+This is not mandatory, but the club needs to find ways to communicate more effectively and efficiently with members, and email is the ideal way to do that.
 So we want as soon as possible to have an email contact address for ALL club members.

 - This catch return form applies to Club waters on the River Earn and Loch Turret.
 It does not include Drummond Loch, for which returns are made separately.
 The beats on the Earn are Drummond Castle beat, Strowan beat and Braidhaugh beat.
 Please remember that Braidhaugh beat is the south bank only of the Earn above the town bridge - the north bank is part of Drummond Castle beat.

 - If you did NOT catch any salmon, grilse, sea trout or brown trout on these waters which club rules would have allowed you to keep, you should make a NIL return by selecting YES instead of NO in Section 1.

 - Even if you are making a NIL return, you must use the "Angling Effort" table to report the number of days you fished for salmon on club waters, by month and by beat.
 Record a half day in decimal format 0.5